vinaaaaayak7/vinaaaaayak7/README.md

 - 🕹️ **Minecraft Server Development**
   Setting up and managing Minecraft servers with custom features and smooth gameplay.

-- 🎨 **Thumbnail Maker**
-  Designing creative and attractive thumbnails for YouTube and other platforms.

 - 💻 **Software Development**
   Constantly learning and experimenting with new programming languages and frameworks.